A huge thanks to Kati for being such a good sport throughout this whole ordeal. Above: The aftermath of what’s described

 Responsibility and Obligation

-The thing about life is that shit happens.
+The thing about life is that shit happens and people get injured.
+You can click to read more here and to know what to do after getting injured.
 We take reasonable precautions, but shit still happens.
 It’s an old trope trotted out often in the comments section whenever rock climbing finds its way into the mainstream news outlets, but it’s always good to keep in mind that we ought to live maximally, lest we get caught in a freak tornado filled with sharks while playing it safe on the couch.
 I’d much rather be killed or maimed in a climbing accident than a car accident from which I may need medical attention and a brain injury law expert if I survive.

 Highballs play for keeps.
 It’s part of what makes them so fun.
 The climber can achieve momentary mastery, being in control in an objectively dangerous situation.
 It feels good in an entirely personal way that must be experienced to be understood.
 It’s kind of a personal spiritual thing, although I’d be lying if I denied that a portion of my joy comes from getting away with something my parents wouldn’t really approve of if they knew what was going on out there in the woods.
 There are attorneys that deal with injury caused after boat accident and other such cases that you can get in touch with for you case.